Collaborative & Innovative

 The resources are already here.
 In the community, there are congregations and organizations that can provide space in their buildings to serve as temporary homes.
-Our Day Center provides families with a safe place when not at work or school, case management, showers, and laundry facilities.
-There are multiple options for transportation to get families from the host shelters to the Day Center, children to school and parents to work.
-With volunteers giving their time, making meals, and sharing hospitality, family homelessness is addressed without the creation of expensive shelters.
+Through longtime partnerships, we've identified spaces to serve as shelter.
+Families stay in their own room and have access to all necessities including laundry, kitchen, showers and outdoor play areas for children.
+With volunteers giving their time, making meals, and sharing hospitality, family homelessness is addressed with a community-based approach.
 Across the country, people have realized that this innovative approach truly makes a difference for families experiencing homelessness.
 Within the South Bay, we utilize more than 1,000 volunteers to continue to make that difference.

 These volunteers are the core of the program.
 They share food, play with children and lend their passion and expertise to help families get back on their feet.
 When motivated people from diverse backgrounds and life experiences all agree that families need to stay together and, in the process, they truly create “home” and a community for families who have no place left to turn.